Geelong: 1900s: A city develops

-In 1938, one of the last Port Philip Bay steamers, Edina, made its final trip to Geelong, ending a period of seaside excursions and contests for the fastest trip.
+In 1938, one of the last Port Phillip Bay steamers, Edina, made its final trip to Geelong, ending a period of seaside excursions and contests for the fastest trip.
 The Eastern Beach foreshore beautification and pool was completed in 1939 after almost 10 years of work.

 On the eve of World War II, the International Harvester works were opened beside Ford at North Shore, along with a grain elevator at nearby Corio Quay, and the Shell Australia oil refinery.